jaibalaji2509/JaiBalaji2509/README.md

 - 🔭 I’m currently working on `Kpost in Chennai`.
-- 🌱 I’m currently learning Mern
+- 🌱 I’m currently learning Reactjs

 - 👯 I’m looking to collaborate for `Dev Projects`